Greece is a million things, and delicious iconic Greek snacks are some of the best things you can bring home as a perfect holiday souvenir.

 Or you can go to any supermarket and buy the green packaged Loumidis coffee with the parrot emblem, or the Bravo brand with the Brazilian man with the sombrero.
 Once home, have a Greek coffee away from Greece.

 These chewy Greek honey and sesame stick snacks were once a staple in every Greek home.
-One of the easiest Ancient Greek recipes to cook, it is mass produced and readily accessible at any Greek kiosk or supermarket.
+One of the easiest ancient Greek recipes to cook, it is mass produced and readily accessible at any Greek kiosk or supermarket.

 From the basic sesame and honey, nowadays you can find pasteli variations with pistachios and honey, almonds, and other nuts.
-Yesterday’s staple, today’s super food, pasteli is delicious and good for you, too.
+Yesterday’s staple, and today’s super food, pasteli is delicious and good for you, too.